 But what do the software and technology cost?
 Do you have to match Amazon’s revenues to afford it?
 (Spoiler alert: no.)

 2) Dramatically cut costs with virtual call centers

-On-premise call centers have a lot of overhead.
+On-premises call centers have plenty of overhead.
 When you factor in the costs of real estate, office renovations, technology, and management, things get expensive.

 A virtual contact center drastically changes things.
 It drastically reduces your need for office space.
 This change can lead to much lower real estate and center operations costs.